 About David Bushell

-If I gave myself a job title I suppose it would be Websitemaker.
-It gets straight to the point.
-While I specialise in design and front-end, my experience and knowledge covers a whole lot more.
+While I specialise in front-end development, my experience and knowledge covers the whole process.
 So if anyone asks, tell them I make websites.

-Prior to my freelancing life, immediately after graduation, I worked in London’s East End for five years for two digital agencies.
-I quickly moved into a senior client-facing role being responsible for all front-end code and design on many projects.
+Prior to my life as a freelancer, and following graduation, I worked in London’s East End for five years at two digital agencies.
+I moved into a senior client-facing role taking on responsibility for most design and front-end development.

-During this time I worked with just about every client imaginable from the public sector departments to the small local businesses.
-I found that a personable and attentive approach to discussing a client’s business instilled trust.
-Rather than trying to “sell” a website design I’d involve clients in the process to design it alongside me.
+During this time I worked with just about every type of client imaginable.
+From public sector departments, to small local businesses, and those in-between like charities and enthusiastic entrepreneurs.
+I found that a personable and attentive approach instilled confidence.
+Rather than trying to ‘sell’ a website I’d involve clients in the process to design it alongside us.

-On the Web, I consider myself self-taught.
-Programming has fascinated me since the days of dial-up modems and floppy disks (this domain is over a decade old).
+On the web, I consider myself self-taught.
+Programming has fascinated me since the days of dial-up modems and floppy disks.
 My formal education is firmly rooted in the finer arts.
-I graduated with 1st class honours in Graphic Design at Cumbria University.
+I graduated with 1st class honours in Graphic Design at Cumbria University, UK.

-I write about the web on my blog and shares ideas, inspiration, and nonsense @dbushell.
-I’ve also written articles for industry leader Smashing Magazine.
-I host several popular projects on GitHub.
+I write about what I do on my blog and shares ideas, inspiration, and nonsense @dbushell on Twitter.
+I’ve written articles for industry leader Smashing Magazine.
+I host several popular open-source projects on GitHub.
 You can find me on CodePen where I play around with code.

 Any questions?
 Contact me.